netreplica/graphite/README.md

 ![Graphite visualization 🎨 link](images/clab-deploy-graphite-url-2host.png)

+## Detailed instructions on using Graphite with Containerlab

+Follow [step-by-step reference](docs/CONTAINERLAB.md) to learn how to use Graphite with ContainerLab.

 ## Running Graphite as a standalone Docker container

 To be able to visualize multiple Containerlab topologies, including those that are not currently running, you can launch Graphite as a standalone container.
 Follow [the guide](docs/DOCKER.md) to learn how.

-## Detailed instructions on installing and using Graphite from source code.

-Follow [step-by-step reference](docs/CONTAINERLAB.md) to learn how to use Graphite with ContainerLab from source code.

 ## NANOG-84 Hackathon